Holographic View of Mixed-State Symmetry-Protected Topological Phases in Open Quantum Systems

 \end{widetext} Here, the global symmetry \( U_G \) acts on all layers, while the subsystem symmetry \( U_S \) applies only to a specific layer at \( z = a \).
 The strong symmetry condition on \(\rho\) ensures the planar subsystem symmetry of the SSPT wave function\footnote{The fixed-point SSPT wavefunction, as a tensor product of entangled pairs, is finely tuned and contains local symmetries.
 However, introducing intra-layer interactions by adjusting the T-tensor would break the local symmetry, while the global and subsystem symmetries would remain intact.}.

-Under this duality formalism, the R\'enyi-N correlation function of $\rho$ can be mapped to the inner product between $\Psi^{sspt}$ and $\Psi^{trivial}$, with $M$ being chosen depending on the natural of the trivial state.
+Under this duality formalism, the R\'enyi-$N$ correlation function of $\rho$ can be mapped to the inner product between $\Psi^{sspt}$ and $\Psi^{trivial}$, with $M$ being chosen depending on the natural of the trivial state.

 A typical choice for \( M \) is the identity matrix, which corresponds to a symmetric trivial state, represented by a direct product of unentangled layers.
 In this configuration, the L/R components within the same layer are coupled like a symmetric EPR state.
 Notably, this inner product is essential for calculating the strange correlator of the SSPT state.